 279. The revised ECOWAS Treaty specifies that the primary objective of the Community is the creation of an economic and monetary union in West Africa, adopting the classical approach which involves passing through three stages: a free trade zone, customs union, and ultimately a single market.
 However, in trying to make a critical evaluation of the actions taken by ECOWAS, a distinction must be made between economic integration and regional cooperation.
 The first concept involves the adoption of common policies through the harmonisation of economic and financial policies, reduction of trade barriers, and adoption of a common external tariff.
 Such a scheme will require Member States to subsume sovereignty within a supranational institutional framework.
-Regional cooperation, on the other hand, is limited to cooperation in specified areas such as the have shown the necessary political will and manifested their commitment to the Community by applying it.
+Regional cooperation, on the other hand, is limited to cooperation in specified areas such as the development of road, communications and energy infrastructures.
+Cooperation in this case takes a physical form.
+It is also selective and limited in time, lasting only the period it takes to complete a project.